Does Imprimatur & Nihil Obstat = Church approval?

 "Imprimatur" simply means in Latin 'let it be printed' and 'Nihil Obstat' means 'no objection' in that a bishop does not see anything contrary to doctrine and the Faith to allow a book to be printed in their diocese.

-For a visionary and their visions to be formally approved and recognised by the Church, the local bishop of that mystic has to declare what is happening to them is of "supernatural" origin.
-Vatican approval is not needed – a local bishop's approval of a mystic is official approval for the entire Church.
-(See how Church approval works, click here.)
+For a visionary and their visions to be formally approved and recognised by the Church, (at least according to the old rules on the judgment of apparitions), the local bishop of that mystic has to declare what is happening to them is of "supernatural" origin.
+Vatican approval was not needed – a local bishop's approval of a mystic was the official approval for the entire Church.
+Now, the term 'supernatural' is reserved for the Pope, a vision may be given a 'Nihil Obstat' for a visionary or mystic by a local bishop, but even the new rules just put into effect as of 2024 state a 'Nhil Obstat' is STILL NOT formal approval of an apparition.
+(See how the new rules for Church approval works, click here.)

 For example's sake, let us say there is a visionary in Paris France seeing mystic visions, and a bishop in New York has been given a copy of their messages and decides to give it the Imprimatur and Nihil Obstat.
 This means he has decided that the people of his diocese in New York may read the book that was presented to him for review as he sees no error in it, and basically, only in his diocese as he does not have jurisdiction in another bishop's diocese.
 Furthermore, if the bishop in Paris has not ruled on the visionary, this Imprimatur and and Nihil Obstat is not official Church approval of that mystic's visions and messages.

-The bishop in Paris, who is the visionary's local bishop and who has the duty to examine everything about that mystic, would have to rule that the mystic's experiences are 'supernatural' for them to be officially accepted throughout the entire Church.
+At least according to the old rules, the bishop in Paris, who is the visionary's local bishop and who has the duty to examine everything about that mystic, would have to rule that the mystic's experiences are 'supernatural' for them to be officially accepted throughout the entire Church.
+Now this is 'fuzzy' as 'supernatural' is now reserved for the pope, BUT, the Church itself has still stated a 'Nihil Obstat' is NOT formal approval of a vision.

 Also, if the bishop from Paris decides to rule completely against that mystic and declares them absolutely 'not supernatural' with no evidence their visions or messages come from Heaven - this is automatic condemnation pronounced by and for the entire Church regarding that mystic's messages, and, would completely annul what the Bishop of New York decided.

-Here are two real life cases that a Nihil Obstat and Imprimatur DO NOT equal Church approval of a mystic or apparition:
+Here are two real life cases that a Nihil Obstat and Imprimatur DO NOT equal Church approval of a mystic or apparition (according to the old rules):

 + A book called “Mary Mystical Rose: Montichiari-Fontanelle” by A.M.
 Weigl received the Imprimatur and Nihil Obstat c.
 1974-1975 by two German ecclesastics, Rev. Erhardsberger and Bishop Rudolf Graber of Regensburg.
 However, as they are from Germany, they have no authority to declare the visions authentic.
 These visions of 'Rosa Mystica' to Pierina Guilli (1947) took place in Italy, so it would only be the bishop in charge of the locale of Montichiari, which is the bishop of Brescia, who would have the authority to declare the apparitions authentic or not.
 In fact, the local bishop of Brescia supported by the Congregation of the Doctrine of the Faith in 1984 declared them 'not credible' therefore, 'NOT SUPERNATURAL' meaning there is no official church approval for them, this position was again affirmed in 2013.
 The current bishop is re-investigating the visions since 2019, but no approval has been given yet – so the Nihil Obstat and Imprimatur found in a book do not mean these visions are approved.